labgem/microscope-user-doc/docs/content/userpanel/register.rst

 This interface is dedicated to new account registration.
 Creating an account on the MicroScope platform will allow you:

+* to request for a delivery of service.
 * to save some personal settings.
 * to save Genes Carts.
 * to set a list of favourite organisms.
 * to be informed directly about LABGeM’s communications.
 * to participate to user surveys.
-* to request for a delivery of service (in a near future)

 What information is needed to create a new account?